Victoria Polytechnic's Learning Development Team has won top honours from LearnX Impact Awards for its blended-learning model and interactive design.

 "Personally, this win confirms that hard work and a collaborative approach, supported by strong leadership, can produce great things.
 The future is bright for the polytechnic, I believe these awards will be the first of many,“ said Gail Bray.

 The team successfully implemented the organisation-wide blended learning Project 100, which affected 100 qualifications and over 600 staff across the TAFE business.
-Find out more about Learning Development at Victoria Polytechnic.
+Find out more about blended learning at VU Polytechnic.

 “Winning LearnX is recognition that Victoria Polytechnic is among the best providers of high quality training in Australasia.
 This win will support the Polytechnic as it works towards re-building the TAFE arm of Victoria University,” added Gail Bray.